pulumi/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 }
 ```

-Basic usage with an Amazon S3 Website and that removes the `x-amz-request-id` header:
+### Basic usage with an Amazon S3 Website and that removes the `x-amz-request-id` header

 ```hcl
 resource "fastly_service_v1" "demo" {